nguyenlamvu88/dsci551_real_estate_database_management/README.md

 ## Overview

 This comprehensive Property Management System is designed for efficient handling of property listings through a robust backend and an intuitive frontend.
-The backend, developed in Python, interacts with MongoDB to manage property data.
-The frontend, powered by Streamlit, offers a user-friendly web interface for streamlined property management tasks.
+The backend, developed in Python, interacts with MongoDB to manage property data, ensuring that users can only update or delete properties they have added, enhancing security and data integrity.
+The frontend, powered by Streamlit, offers a user-friendly web interface for streamlined property management tasks, enabling users to securely interact with the system while enforcing access restrictions based on user authentication.

 ## Accessing the Web Application